sschaner/intro-to-git/README.md

 - 'git commit -m "Message here"' moves files in the staging area to the git repository
 - To see a hisotry of commits, use "git log"

+# git add files of a certain type

+- to add only html files, use the command "git add \*.html" but don't include the backslash.
+This is called a wildcard.

+# git add all files

+- to add all files to the staging area, use the command "git add ."